JuliaCN/JuliaZH.jl/zh_CN/doc/src/manual/documentation.md

 y = MyType(2)
 ```

-`?x` 将显示“Documentation for MyType with value 1”，而`?y` 将显示“Documentation for MyType with value 2”。
+`?x` will display "Documentation for MyType with value 1" while `?y` will display
+"Documentation for MyType with value 2".

 ## 语法指南